History of the Spanish language: Latin f- to Spanish h- to null

 Fabulāri is translated as "make stories", opposed to its Spanish derivative hablar which means "speak" or "to talk".

 Silent Latin h-

 'H' is originally pronounced in Classical Latin, but became silent in Vulgar Latin.
-Thus, words were spelled without any such consonant in Old Spanish; in Modern Spanish, from the 16th century onward, it attempts to mimic the Latin spelling rather than continue Old Spanish orthography.
+Thus, words were spelled without any such consonant in Old Spanish; in Early Modern Spanish, from the 16th century onward, it attempts to mimic the Latin spelling rather than continue Old Spanish orthography.